-HOSEI University’s Global MBA program is built on two main pillars: classroom learning and practical training.
+HOSEI University’s Global MBA program is structured upon two fundamental pillars: immersive classroom instruction and hands-on practical training.

-We provide a balance between academic learning of business administration in the classroom, and practical training through firsthand experience at Japanese companies and organizations.
-The internship program is our core method for providing the practical training aspect of the GMBA program.
+This provides a balance between academic learning of business administration in the classroom, and practical training through experience with Japanese companies and organizations.
+Central to this practical training is our Internship Project Program.

 To foster innovation practitioners in companies, organizations and society at large, grounded in management theory & practice, critical thinking, and effective communication.

 Gain public sector experience and cross-cultural training while developing skills related to communication, problem-solving, teamwork, and time management.

-Students periodically send internship status reports to the faculty and receive prompt feedback, which reinforces the learning experience
+Students periodically send internship project status reports to the faculty and receive feedback, which reinforces the learning experience

-Following the internships, students make presentations on their experiences at the Internship Presentation Conference in Tokyo, introducing both the internship host organization and the student’s own individual project (for example, promotion of inbound tourism, business competitiveness assessment , etc.)
+Following the internship projects, students make presentations on their experiences at the Project Presentation Conference in Tokyo, introducing both the internship project host organization and the student’s own individual project (for example, promotion of inbound tourism, business competitiveness assessment, etc.)

 Cross-cultural business experience

-Students are exposed to intensive Japanese language and cultural learning opportunities, and experience actual Japanese workplace conditions
+Students are exposed to Japanese language and cultural learning opportunities in the context of Japanese workplace conditions